digital-asset/daml/docs/source/getting-started/first-feature.rst

 MessageEdit Component
 ---------------------

-Next we need the ``MessageEdit`` component to compose and send messages to selected users that we are following (and who are also following us back).
+Next we need the ``MessageEdit`` component to compose and send messages to our followers.
 Again we show the entire component here; you should copy this into a new ``MessageEdit.tsx`` file in ``ui/src/components`` and save it.

 ..
 TODO Include file in template with placeholder for component logic.